SciTS: Scientific Time Series Understanding and Generation with LLMs¶

 -

-TimeOmni achieves full coverage and full success: TimeOmni is the only model that successfully processes all instances across all 43 tasks, while achieving optimal or near-optimal performance on both understanding (average rank 1.9) and generation (average rank 4.1) tasks.
+TimeOmni Achieves Full Coverage + Success: TimeOmni is the only model to successfully process all instances across all 43 tasks, achieving optimal or near-optimal performance in both understanding (avg. rank 1.9) and generation (avg. rank 4.1).

 -